okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 **What you need**

-* a built and tested OIN integration that is ready for verification
+* a built and tested OIN integration that is ready for Okta verification

 ---

 ## Overview

-Prior to using the [OIN Manager](https://oinmanager.okta.com) to submit your completed integration, you need to review the following guidelines to prepare for the artifacts requested during the submission process:
+Prior to using the [OIN Manager](https://oinmanager.okta.com) to submit your OIN integration, you need to review the following guidelines to prepare for the artifacts requested during the submission process:

 * [Logo guidelines](#logo-guidelines)
 * [App description guidelines](#app-description-guidelines)